 5. Determine design issues early in the process

 Even the best concepts we create in our minds can sometimes turn out to be less than optimal ideas when we convert them into tangible mediums such as paper sketches or digital mockups.
 You’ll be able to spot the flaws with your design concept early using this technique.
 Therefore, allowing the team to resolve these issues before we make more significant production commitments such as creating a higher-fidelity digital mockups or coding the design.

 Prototyping allows you to improve your design concept quickly.
 This can be accomplished in a relatively short amount of time – even in in minutes in many situations.
 Utilising the Design – Test – Iterate cycle can result in a quicker design process.

 When designing and developing applications from the ground up, we understand that our customers expect and recognise good design.
 The foundation of good design is insuring that the user is able to accomplish their tasks with minimal frustration and maximum satisfaction.
 Prototyping is an essential tool in accomplishing good, user friendly design.
 Not only will testing satisfy your ultimate stakeholders – your users, it will also increase your revenues and lower your costs at the same time.

 We at AG& utilize User Experience and Design Thinking methodologies in our approach to design and development.
 We feel user empathy and user input is essential in the success of any product we design and develop for our clients.

 For prototyping, we at AG& use a combination of paper/pencil sketches, desktop apps, and browser based online tools.
-We are currently using Sketch, a desktop composition app, and Invision, an online prototype and collaboration platform.
+We are currently using Figma, a desktop composition app, and Invision, an online prototype and collaboration platform.